-Today more than ever providing your spa or massage therapy clients with customized experiences is the name of the game.
-In part the impetus for customization is coming from the increased use of technology.
-From the use of social media to mobile devices and apps, today’s consumers – especially the younger generation - are used to customizing their own experiences.
-The ease in which consumers now can customize a virtual experience is creating similar expectations in the real world.
+Today more than ever, providing your spa or massage therapy clients with customized experiences is the name of the game.
+In part, the impetus for customization is coming from the increased use of technology.
+From social media to mobile devices and apps, today’s consumers – especially the younger generation - are used to customizing their own experiences.
+The ease in which consumers now can customize a virtual experience creates similar expectations in the real world.

 Get to Understand Your Clients

 Not all clients will be able to convey what they really expect from a session, so you’ll need to ask questions that help draw them out to learn about their health issues, skincare goals, preferences for product use, and more.
 Listen attentively to their answers and also observe non-verbal cues from body language.

 You also can learn about client preferences through social media.
 Craft content to find out what types of massage, skincare treatments, new products, and industry trends are popular among clients today or find out how much they know about them.
 You’ll learn a lot from followers’ likes, shares, and comments.
 Use the input as part of your interview with new clients and even ongoing ones to agree on additional services or enhance a treatment to make it more customized.